opendp/opendp/docs/source/index.rst

 * New users should begin with :doc:`getting-started/index`.
 * For a more architectural details, see the :doc:`api/index`.
-* If you want to see how the fundamentals of DP are applied in OpenDP, see :doc:`theory/index`.
+* If you want to understand how the fundamentals of DP are applied in OpenDP, see :doc:`theory/index`.
 * Finally, if you're joining the project, see :doc:`contributing/index`.

 .. toctree::